erikras/react-redux-universal-hot-example/CONTRIBUTING.md

 ### Linting

-Please check your code using `eslint` before submitting your pull requests, as the CI build will fail if `eslint` fails.
+Please check your code using `npm run lint` before submitting your pull requests, as the CI build will fail if `eslint` fails.

 ### Commit Message Format